Call of Duty: Roads to Victory

 Call of Duty: Roads to Victory is a 2007 World War II first-person shooter for the PlayStation Portable.
-It was released on March 13, 2007, developed by Amaze Entertainment and published by Activision Publishing.
+It was released on March 13, 2007, developed by Amaze Entertainment and published by Activision.

 Gameplay

 Campaign

 In campaign mode several missions are available, throughout World War II.
 There are 3 campaigns throughout the game: American, Canadian, and the British.
 The American missions are Operation Market Garden, Operation Avalanche, and Operation Detroit.
 The Canadian missions are the Battle of the Scheldt, Operation Infatuate, and Operation Blockbuster.
 The British missions are Operation Market Garden and Operation Varsity.
 Although there are 14 levels total, each take place during a certain mission from World War II.

 Multiplayer

 In multiplayer, up to 6 players may play wirelessly via ad hoc, in nine different maps.
 Game types are Deathmatch, Team Deathmatch, Capture the Flag, Hold the Flag, and King of the Hill.

 Development

 Roads to Victory is the first and only game in the Call of Duty franchise made for the PlayStation Portable.
 A free voucher code for the game was included with purchase of Call of Duty: Black Ops: Declassified, allowing the game to be played on the PlayStation Vita.